-As Serbia progresses down the path to European Union (EU) integration, IMC serves as an important institutional model and vehicle to promote smart, sustainable, and inclusive local development according to EU standards, as well as offer a mechanism for absorption of EU accession, Government of Serbia, and other donor funding.
+As Serbia progresses down the path to European Union (EU) integration, inter-municipal cooperation (IMC) serves as an important institutional model to promote smart, sustainable, and inclusive local development.

-With a focus on sustainability, Chemonics is working to ensure that IMC area partner municipalities can continue on their area-based development trajectories without further USAID support.
-Chemonics is therefore partnering with Regional Development Agencies (RDA), the Ministry of Economy and Regional Development, the National Agency for Regional Development, and Local (Municipal) Economic Development Offices to further institutionalize the IMC mechanism and the implementation of IMC programming, as well as to support the development of RDA technical capacities to the extent that they will be able to deliver the services that they are expected to provide to member municipalities.
+Chemonics partnered with Regional Development Agencies (RDA), the Ministry of Economy and Regional Development, the National Agency for Regional Development, and Local (Municipal) Economic Development Offices to further institutionalize the IMC mechanism and the implementation of IMC programming.

 - Created 6,958 new jobs in partner inter‐municipal Cooperation (IMC) areas

 - Organized 70 events and initiatives that promoted dialogue between the private, public and civil sectors

 - Increased the business revenues of SLDP partner companies by $25 million, adding 529 new jobs between 2013 and 2015

 - Helped 657 youths find new employment through SLDP-sponsored activities